hhvm/user-documentation/guides/hack/07-classes/24-implementing-an-interface.md

 interface are those specified by its own declaration, and the members inherited from its base interfaces.

 Interfaces are designed to support classes; an interface cannot be instantiated directly.

+An interface can have usage requirements placed on it; see [$$](trait-and-interface-requirements.md) for more information.